FROG

 Ferrofluid Response Observation under G-forces

-In October 2025 we’ll take part in EuRoC in Portugal.
-The campaign runs from October 9 to 15, and we’ll be traveling as a small group.
-Our payload is being developed in collaboration with Team rockit Karlsruhe; on site we’ll also be supported by the HyEnD team, which is preparing its rocket in parallel.
-We’ll be flying in the 3-km class.
-Our mascot is called “Bleu.”
+In October 2025, we will be participating in the EUROC in Portugal.
+The campaign runs from October 9th to 15th, and we will be traveling as a small group.
+Our payload is being developed in collaboration with the rockit Karlsruhe team; the HyEnD team, who are simultaneously preparing their rocket, will also be supporting us on-site.
+We will be flying in the 3-km class.
+Our mascot is called “Bleu”.

-As a small project, we’re bringing FROG — Ferrofluid Response Observation under G-forces.
-The aim is to observe the Rosensweig effect in ferrofluid and infer accelerations from the formation of ferrofluid spikes.
-To do this, we use two glass tubes with a magnet glued to the outside of each — one in a vertical orientation and one horizontal.
-The tubes contain a few drops of EFH-1 ferrofluid and a secondary fluid made of dish soap, ethanol, and distilled water.
-A third glass tube serves as a reference: here we observe the mixing of ferrofluid and secondary fluid without the influence of a magnetic field.
-Metal plates between the individual tubes ensure that the magnetic field affects only one tube at a time.
+As a small project, we are presenting FROG – Ferrofluid Response Observation under G-forces.
+The aim is to observe the Rosensweig effect of ferrofluid and to draw conclusions about the accelerations from the formation of the ferrofluid peaks.
+For this, we are using two glass tubes, each with a magnet attached to the outside – one in a vertical orientation, the other in a horizontal one.
+Inside the tubes are a few drops of ferrofluid EFH-1 and a secondary fluid consisting of dish soap, ethanol, and distilled water.
+A third glass tube serves as a reference: Here, we observe the mixing of the ferrofluid and the secondary fluid without the influence of a magnetic field.
+Metal plates are placed between the individual tubes to ensure that the magnetic field only affects one tube at a time.

-As an additional experiment, we integrate a magnetic spring: in a tube, one magnet is fixed at the top and one at the bottom; between them, two further magnets “levitate,” repelled by the outer magnets and lubricated with ferrofluid.
-Here, too, vertical acceleration can be observed by the amount of deflection.
+As an additional experiment, we incorporate a magnetic spring: A magnet is fixed at the top and bottom of a tube; two further magnets “float” between them, repelled by the outer magnets and lubricated with ferrofluid.
+Here, too, the vertical acceleration can be observed based on the deflection.

-The payload follows the Pocketsat specification.
-Our experiments, a camera, and the electronics are housed within a defined volume; in addition, a 50 mm × 50 mm Pocketsat is provided for the battery and battery management unit.
-Electronically, we rely on a Pi Cam and a Raspberry Pi Zero that records the experiments.
-An accelerometer captures the flight accelerations.
-The Pi Zero passes the video signal digitally to rockit (Karlsruhe).
+The payload follows the Pocketsat specifications.
+Our experiments, a camera, and the electronics are housed in a defined installation space; an additional 50 mm × 50 mm Pocketsat is provided for the battery and battery management unit.
+Electronically, we rely on a Pi-Cam and a Raspberry Pi Zero, which films the experiments.
+An accelerometer records the flight accelerations.
+The Pi Zero digitally transmits the video signal to rockit (Karlsruhe).
 A dedicated power supply with BMS and battery cells allows charging on the pad and powers the entire payload.
-For uniform backlighting, LEDs with diffuser film sit behind the experiments.
-The housing can be opened from the side; components can be slid in and then securely screwed in place.
+LEDs with diffuser film are positioned behind the experiments for uniform backlighting.
+The housing can be opened from the side, the components can be inserted, and then securely screwed in place.

 EuRoC

 The European Rocketry Challenge (EuRoC) is the first rocket launch competition for European university teams.
-The Portuguese Space Agency created the competition in 2020 and has since gathered teams from various European countries in the Alentejo region.
-Based on constant and sustained growth, the 2025 edition of the competition has the support of the Portuguese Army and the Municipality of Constância.
+Launched by the Portuguese Space Agency in 2020, the competition has since brought together teams from various European countries in the Alentejo region.
+Due to its steady and sustainable growth, the 2025 edition of the competition will be supported by the Portuguese Army and the municipality of Constância.

-The EuRoC program offers student teams the opportunity to launch rockets each year.
+The EuRoC program offers the opportunity to launch rockets as a student team on an annual cycle.

 Ferrofluids